lylebrown/WoxMusicbee/README.md

 - Shuffle (or random): Clear playlist and shuffle entire library (no attributes)

 ## Attribute words
 At this point in time, all attributes return tracks.
-In future releases, Artist may return artist results and queue all songs by that artist, etc.
+In future releases [(check the beta branch!)](/tree/beta), Artist may return artist results and queue all songs by that artist, etc.

 - Title (or song, or track): Searches in the title field
 - Artist (or band, or singer): Searches in the Song Artist field